Visit by the Minister for Housing to the New Bethlehem House site on Thursday May 5, 2022

-On September 10, 1972, the St Vincent de Paul Society opened an overnight shelter for homeless men in Warwick Street, Hobart.
-It quickly became the primary charity in Hobart for homeless men; supported by a dedicated and caring group of Vincentian volunteers from local conferences.
+On September 10, 1972, the St Vincent de Paul Society opened an overnight shelter for people experiencing homelessness in Warwick Street, Hobart.
+It quickly became the primary charity in Hobart for people experiencing homelessness; supported by a dedicated and caring group of Vincentian volunteers from local conferences.

 In those days, the doors of Bethlehem House opened at 5pm each night.
 Guests were given a towel and pyjamas and were required to vacate the shelter by 8am the next morning.

-The assumption was that the men who used the service were temporarily homeless.
-The initial plan to offer homeless men a bed for one or two nights until they could secure stable accommodation was soon challenged.
+The assumption was that the men who used the service were experiencing homelessness.
+The initial plan to offer people experiencing homelessness a bed for one or two nights until they could secure stable accommodation was soon challenged.
 It became clear that the issues facing the guests of Bethlehem House were far more nuances and complex.

-Many were alcoholics, others faced the challenges associated with mental illness, and some faced the prospect of permanent homelessness.
+Many were alcoholics, others faced the challenges associated with mental illness, and some faced the prospect of permanent experiencing of homelessness.

 Partially due to the advocacy work of the national St Vincent de Paul Society, the Australian Government introduced the ‘Homeless Person’s Assistance Act, 1974.
-The Government provided much-needed assistance to homeless people and the Society was able to offer additional daytime support.
+The Government provided much-needed assistance to people experiencing homelessness and the Society was able to offer additional daytime support.

 By 1977, Bethlehem House had added a modern annex behind the original heritage building, which included 20 new beds, a kitchen and dining facility, and a medical centre.

 There is a large courtyard and a wall of remembrance that carries the inscribed plaques of over 300 men who have passed through Bethlehem House and sadly passed away.
-The average age of death for these homeless men is less than 50 years old.
+The average age of death for these people experiencing homelessness is less than 50 years old.

 In 2007, with funding from a bequest and the St Vincent de Paul Society, Hobart Regional Council, Bethlehem House was able to purchase another smaller four-bedroom house close to the original facility.
 Named Hallam House, it was officially opened by the then-Governor of Tasmania, the Honourable William Cox.

-In 2017, Bethlehem House received a further, generous bequest, which is reserved to enable the organisation to develop appropriate new services and facilities to meet the needs of homeless men for years to come.
+In 2017, Bethlehem House received a further, generous bequest, which is reserved to enable the organisation to develop appropriate new services and facilities to meet the needs of people experiencing homelessness for years to come.
 The interest from this bequest is helping to provide essential services and well-being activities.

 Over the years, Bethlehem House has changed significantly to meet the needs of disadvantaged men living in the Hobart community.
-The St Vincent de Paul Society still assists a wide range of homeless men; many of whom have and continue to experience problems with family and relationship breakdown, mental health issues, alcohol and substance abuse, and periods of unemployment and/or imprisonment.
+The St Vincent de Paul Society still assists a wide range of people experiencing homelessness; many of whom have and continue to experience problems with family and relationship breakdown, mental health issues, alcohol and substance abuse, and periods of unemployment and/or imprisonment.